-The real estate market has finally begun to pick up in many parts of the country.
+The real estate market has finally begun to pick up for construction jobs in many parts of the country.
 However, in spite of the number of buyers who are out shopping, the inventory for homes is rather low.
 It is difficult to pinpoint the exact time when the situation will improve.
 But having said that, it is also known that larger home builders around the country as well as a few small ones have begun to buy land and getting the new homes.
+If you want more information on new homes, then you can read more here if you are interested in finding new communities – bright homes.

-Is investing in a new construction the right option for you?
+Is investing in new construction homes the right option for you?
 Here are a few things you need to know before you make your decision.

 - Check if the new Home is listed with a local Multiple Listing Service